Cavorter/cavort/content/posts/2007-11-25-eggs-out-of-season.md

 ---
 <div class='microid-mailto+http:sha1:e567e5f39f34d09455931084693dbbdfaf3aaa9c'>

-One of the things that I'm enjoying most about <a href="http://www.chainfactor.com">Chain Factor</a>, besides the incredibly addictive game, is the code hints/easter eggs that you get sometimes that show up as an "error message".
+One of the things that I'm enjoying most about [Chain Factor](http://www.chainfactor.com), besides the incredibly addictive game, is the code hints/easter eggs that you get sometimes that show up as an "error message".
 Like this one:
 <blockquote>

 ERROR 003